 $ sudo nano peoplecounter.py

-And write the following code into it.
-Make sure to replace the values of the API key and the variable ID with the ones in your personal Ubidots account.
+And write the available code into it.
+Make sure to replace the values of the device label, variable label and ubidots token with the ones in your personal Ubidots account.

 (Note: the code is not too elegant, but hey I'm not a Python developer, just a hardware guy :)